 Current - shows the new color chosen for the layer.
 This color will be applied during the current editing session with the software (if simply clicking OK), and/or will be committed to the color profile, if that profile is saved.

-Custom Colors - this area allows you to store up to 16 custom colors, which is useful if you have finally reached a required color through the color choosing controls, and want to effectively 'save' that color for reuse.
-Clicking on any of the cutom color swatches will quickly assign its color as the current layer color.
+Custom Colors - this area allows you to store up to 16 custom colors, which is useful if you have finally reached a required color through the color selecting controls and want to effectively 'save' that color for reuse.
+Clicking on any of the custom color swatches will quickly assign its color as the current layer color.

-Add to Custom Colors - use this button to add the currently chosen color to the custom colors palette.
+Add to Custom Colors - use this button to add the currently chosen color to the custom color palette.